MehmetSpns/safecircle_web/README.md

-# SafeCircle Admin Web
+# SafeCircle
 ## Overview
 SafeCircle is a personal safety app designed for youth and young adults, offering emergency alerts to both your safety circle and everyone within a 2 km radius.
 It features customizable alerts, location sharing, and Event Circles for staying connected during events, all for free.
 SafeCircle addresses the need for accessible safety solutions, making it unique and user-friendly.
 ## Functions

 ### Alerts
-- **Overview of the latest alerts:** The admin gets to see the latest alert in a table and on a map.
+- **Send alerts:** Users can send alerts to the general public or specific circles.
+- **View alerts on the map:** Users can see past alerts and their positions when they are in an alert.

 ### Circles
-- **View circles:** The admin can get the circle information including information on the users in them.
+- **Manage circles:** Users can create, update, and delete circles, as well as add other users to them.
+- **Accept invitations:** Users can accept invitations to join circles.
+- **View circle alert history:** Users can view the alert history for the circles they belong to.

-### Event
+### Events
-- **View events:** The admin gets an overview of all the events.
-- **Approve events:** The admin can approve or deny an event.
+- **Join events:** Users can join events and see alerts related to these events, which are intended for larger groups of people.
+- **Request event creation:** Users can submit requests to create new events.

 ## Installation
 ### Requirments